SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Experiments

 \subsection{Mispronunciation Detection Model}

-An overview of the mispronunciation detection model architecture is presented in Figure \ref{fig:architecture}.
 Given the input audio and the canonical transcription, we first extract the frame-level phonetic features using pre-trained ASR, described in Section \ref{ssec:asr}.
 Using the acoustic model, we calculated the 84-dimensional GOP features for 42 pure phonemes.
 Each phone GOP representation contain two different features: \textit{(i)} log phone posterior (LPP) \cite{transfer_} of a phone $p$ of length $T$ frames with per frame observation $o_t$ see Equation \ref{eq:lpp}; and \textit{(ii)} the log posterior ratio (LPR) \cite{transfer_} of phone $p_{j}$ with respect to phone $p_i$, as given in Equation \ref{eq:lpr}

 These 84-dimensional features are then passed through a feed-forward layer to project the GOP embeddings in 24 dimensional feature space.
 Simultaneously, we inject the textual-content information using the one-hot vector representation of the canonical phoneme transcription.
 These vector representations are then projected to 24-dimensional phoneme embedding and are then added to the GOP representations.